hai-vr/documentation/docs/research/toe-tracking/index.md

 - Electrical tape
 - (Some PLA was needed for prototyping and printing clean bridges, but it is not part of the wearable prototype)

-For the board, I'm currently using an AZ-Delivery ESP-32 Dev Kit C because that was the only thing I had in hand, but I have some Tundra Tracker Developer Boards that will arrive in the future.
+For the board, I had used an AZ-Delivery ESP-32 Dev Kit C because that was the only thing I had in hand while I was waiting for some Tundra Tracker Developer Boards to arrive.

 #### Other materials considered